NomicFoundation/hardhat/docs/getting-started/README.md

 ```
 $ npx hardhat
-Hardhat version 1.3.3
+Hardhat version 2.0.0

 Usage: hardhat [GLOBAL OPTIONS] <TASK> [TASK OPTIONS]

 GLOBAL OPTIONS:

   --config           	 A Hardhat config file.
   --emoji            	 Use emoji in messages.
   --help             	 Shows this message, or a task's help if its name is provided
   --max-memory       	 The maximum amount of memory that Hardhat can use.
   --network          	 The network to connect to.
   --show-stack-traces	 Show stack traces.
+  --tsconfig         	 Reserved hardhat argument -- Has no effect.
   --verbose          	 Enables Hardhat verbose logging
   --version          	 Shows hardhat's version.

 AVAILABLE TASKS:

   accounts	Prints the list of accounts
+  check   	Check whatever you need
   clean   	Clears the cache and deletes all artifacts
   compile 	Compiles the entire project, building all artifacts
   console 	Opens a hardhat console
-  flatten   Flattens and prints all contracts and their dependencies
+  flatten 	Flattens and prints contracts and their dependencies
   help    	Prints this message
   node    	Starts a JSON-RPC server on top of Hardhat Network
   run     	Runs a user-defined script after compiling the project
   test    	Runs mocha tests

 To get help for a specific task run: npx hardhat help [task]
 ```